Marie Curie: Winner of the Nobel Prize in Chemistry in 1911

 She recognized that x-rays could save many soldier's lives by detecting bullets, shrapnel, and broken bones.
 It was then that she set up France's first military radiology centers.
-In order to better serve the men, she used her mini x-ray machines that became known as petite Curies and loaded them in vans.
+To better serve the men, she used her mini x-ray machines that became known as petite Curies and loaded them in vans.
 She had personally convinced body shops to not only convert cars into vans but donate them for this purpose.

 How Did She Die?

-In the 1920s, Curie's prolonged exposure to radiation began to take the toll on her body, and her health decreased rapidly.
+In the 1920s, Curie's prolonged exposure to radiation began to take a toll on her body, and her health decreased rapidly.
 No one yet knew the dangers of radiation; therefore, she did not think anything about carrying test tubes of radium in the pockets of her lab coat.
 She ended up being diagnosed with leukemia and was sick for years.

 On July 4, 1934, Marie Curie passed away from aplastic anemia, which was believed to be a result of her excessive exposure to radiation.

-Although she died, her research continued through many including her older daughter Irene who studied in her parents' Radium Institute.
+Although she died, her research continued through many, including her older daughter Irene who studied in her parents' Radium Institute.
 Like her mother and father, she was awarded the Nobel Prize alongside her husband in Chemistry for her work with artificial radioactivity.
-Marie, herself, earned other awards after her own death.
+Marie, herself, earned other awards after her death.
 The Curie Institute and UPMC (the University of Pierre and Marie Curie) were both named in her honor.
 Then in 1995, she and her husband's remains were placed to rest in the Pantheon in Paris, which holds only the finest minds in France.
 Curie is only one of five women to have this honor.